 The irony is, in a reversal of responsibility, these laws make photography the culprit for what it depicts.
-It is not photography’s fault if there are victims of terrorist attacks.
+It is not photography’s fault if they are victims of terrorist attacks.
 Banning their publication will neither make victims disappear nor make terrorist attacks stop.
-People looking to retaliate against what they feel is police abuse happens and trying to erase it by forbidding any photograph will not solve it.
+People looking to retaliate against what they feel is police abuse happens and trying to eradicate it by punishing any photograph will not solve it.
 In fact, by making police brutality invisible, it could make it worse.
-Photography is not the one responsible for those acts.
+Photography is not responsible for those acts.

 The second irony is that, in an age where everyone is a publisher, those restrictions will only hurt an already dying press.
 Since they will not see those images in their censored professional news outlets, viewers will find them unfiltered, unverified, and probably biased in their favorite social media.
 Instead of seeing professionally taken and vetted photographs, they will only get access to altered snapshots of dubious origins.
 Rumors will replace facts.
 We all know where that leads us.